Discover more from Weekend Wisdom - Dan Isaacman

-I can speak from experience because I am great at starting things but not as good at finishing them.
+I am great at starting things but not as good at finishing them.

 So much remains un-”done”.

-The Best Thing I Have nEver Seen
+The Best Thing I Have never Seen

 This fear to go live stems from 3 main influences: